 - Well, it’s a personal choice.
 Initially, most people opt for – Institute of Actuaries of India (IAI).
 However, many students from India pursue their Actuarial Studies from both – IAI and Institute & Faculty of Actuaries, Uk (IFoA).

 - IAI adopts the same study material as IFoA (UK), except for practical papers.
 So, they both are the same.

 - IAI conducts its exams 2 times in a year somewhere in March and Sept while IFoA conducts it 2 times in a year somewhere in April and end of Sept, so the dates never clash.

-- When it comes to pursuing studies from Society of Actuaries, US (SoA) or Casualty Actuarial Society, US (CAS) – very few people from India do their studies from CAS or SOA but there are some people I know who have attained their fellowship from CAS.
-So basically, if someone is working for US market from India as a consultant or has interest in working in the US (though you could work in the US with qualifications from IAI / IFoA as well), then only one should go for CAS/ SoA in my opinion.
+- When it comes to pursuing studies from the Society of Actuaries, US (SoA) or Casualty Actuarial Society, US (CAS) – very few people from India do their studies from CAS or SOA but there are some people I know who have attained their fellowship from CAS.
+So basically, if someone is working for US market from India as a consultant or has an interest in working in the US (though you could work in the US with qualifications from IAI / IFoA as well), then only one should go for CAS/ SoA in my opinion.

 - You could move to any country with this qualification.
 There is a dearth of Actuary professionals in many countries, so many experienced professionals are able to relocate to other countries easily.